A guide to your dental benefits

 Here are some actions you can take that will help you make informed decisions about your dental benefits.

 The dental landscape across Canada varies significantly when it comes to dental fees.
 At this time, each province has their own provincial basis of payment for dental services.
 Outside of Alberta, the vast majority of dental providers charge according to the rates contained in the provincial fee guides.
-Currently in Alberta, approximately half of general dentists charge according to the current Alberta Dental Association and College (ADA&C) dental fee guide.
+Currently in Alberta, approximately half of general dentists charge according to the current Alberta Dental Association (ADA) dental fee guide.

 This means that Alberta dentists charge varying prices for dental services.